Springer Spaniel health problems

 Cleaning your dog’s teeth is key to keeping them healthy, with a variety of different toothbrushes, pastes and mouth rinses available to buy.
 The right diet and certain chew toys can help, too.

-Springer Spaniels are more likely than other dogs to have problems with her teeth, so properly looking after their teeth can help prevent any health issues involving their teeth and gums.
+Springer Spaniels are more likely than other dogs to have problems with their teeth and gums, so properly looking after them can help to prevent any health issues.

 Obesity can be a significant health problem in Springer Spaniels.
 Obesity is a serious disease that puts dogs at risk of developing other health problems and is likely to reduce their lifespan compared to other, healthier dogs.